Department of Computer Science and Engineering

 CSE378 Machine Organization & Assembly Language, Fall 2007

-Most of my research is in improving programmability and reliability of multiprocessor and multicore systems.
-It includes innovation in architecture, compilers, programming models and operating systems.
+Most of my research is in improving programmability, reliability and energy efficiency of multiprocessor and multicore systems, among some other distractions.
+It includes work in architecture, compilers, programming models, operating systems, and some other random areas.
 I am the lead faculty in the sampa project.

-"DNA-based Molecular Architecture with Spatially Localized Components", ISCA 2013 (to appear).
+"DNA-based Molecular Architecture with Spatially Localized Components", ISCA 2013.

 "Cooperative Empirical Failure Avoidance for Multithreaded Programs", ASPLOS 2013.